 In January 2010 we began a partnership with our neighborhood school, Vandenberg World Cultures Academy.
 This K-5 magnet school serves students from 25 different countries and has 29 different languages represented.

 St. David's volunteers assist in classrooms across all grade levels, providing extra help in literacy, science, social studies, and technology.
 Strong bonds are formed between students and volunteers, resulting in positive new relationships.

-These groups meet three times a week at St. David's:
+These groups meet several times a week at St. David's: